02 January 2018 | Clan Jeti Anchorage, Georgetown, Penang Island, Malaysia

 This miracle became reality because three heroic women, from three completely different walks of life - a Burmese laborer named So, a Thai queen named Aor, and an American yachtie named Lilly - came together, and worked as one to change the world they live in - against some very difficult odds.
 We have read recent news stories that predict that 2018 will be “The Year of the Woman” and we think that this lifting-up of two young Burmese women is exactly the kind of thing that can happen if someone takes the time and effort to get involved.
 It takes so much more than money to make this happen - first, people must care for one another...
 This is the story of the magic of mentorship, the power of prayer, and cooperation across cultural lines and international boundaries.

 LILLY SEZ - The sex sharks are not going to get these young girls.
-My prayer for this Christmas is that together we can make it possible for both of these lovely sisters to have a bright future, that they may have the opportunity to make a positive contribution to their world - and then to lift up others.
+My prayer for this Christmas is that both of these lovely sisters stay safe and have a bright future, that they may have the opportunity to make a positive contribution to their world - and then to lift up others.
 That is exactly how it works - we just pay it forward.

-Ladies: Think about Som and Dala, pray for them, then SHARE DALA's STORY and become part of this wonderful Christmas miracle...
+Ladies: Think about Som and Dala, pray for them, then SHARE DALA’s STORY so that other women will join us in prayer - and become part of this wonderful Christmas miracle...

 Lilly & Tom